samzhang111/syllabi-scraper/README.md

 #Scraper

-Requirements: python 2.7, MySQL, redis, and the libraries in requirements.txt
+Requirements: python 2.7, MySQL, redis, and requirements.txt

 A python scraper that takes an input tab-separated file of IDs and URLs, and stores the HTML contents of the URLs into a MySQL database, keyed by ID.

 ###Run
-set config variables in scraper/config.py and scraper/db_settings.py initialize redis with python helpers/makequeue.py python scraper/run_workers.py
+set config variables in scraper/config.py and scraper/db_settings.py

+initialize redis with python helpers/makequeue.py

+python scraper/run_workers.py

 ###Settings